weaccelerateinc/examples/docs/integrations/checkoutdotcom.md

 ### Confirmation Call

-In the handoff flow, it's important to include the processor toekn in the metadata for your backend's confirmation call.
+In the handoff flow, it's important to include the processor token in the metadata for your backend's confirmation call.
 This ensures that the webhook events sent to Accelerate can be accurately matched.
 Ensure that you add the token as follows:&#x20;

 ```
 metadata: {